 (F) an explanation of any adjustments made to the data.

-The data must be submitted with the IRP in a manipulable format.
+The data must be submitted within two weeks of submitting the IRP in an editable format, such as a comma separated value file or excel spreadsheet format.

 (13) A description of the utility’s effort to develop and maintain a database of electricity consumption patterns, disaggregated by the following: